Marticles/strongfriends/README.md

 In order to take release the pressure of the servers, I maintain a blocking queue by using Redis.
 Some user's requests like letter, comment, like/dislike will be handled in async way.

 ### Async Module
-This async module is designed based on producer/consumer model, it is divided into the following five classes:
+This async module is designed based on producer/consumer model, it can divided into the following five classes:
 - EventModel (Event class)
 - EventType (This class marks the type of events)
 - EventHandler (A common class to handle events)